grafana/loki/docs/promtail.md

 #### Metrics

 Each stage can also extract a set of Prometheus metrics.
-Metrics are exposed on the path `/logmetrics` in promtail.
-By default a counter of log entries and a log size histogram per stream is computed.
+Metrics are exposed on the path `/metrics` in promtail.
+By default a counter of log entries (`log_entries_total`) and a log size histogram (`log_entries_bytes_bucket`) per stream is computed.
 This means you don't need to create metrics to count status code or log level, simply mutate the log entry and add them to the labels.
+All custom metrics are prefixed with `promtail_custom_`.

 To define metrics you need to add a `metrics` map in your stage where the key should be the unique name for the metric and the value should be its configuration.
 The configuration contains the `type` of the metrics, the `description`, and the `source` to record the value from.
 (Optionally for histograms a `buckets` property should be provided).